neoml-lib/neoml/NeoML/docs/en/API/NN/DepthToSpaceLayer.md

 void SetBlockSize( int blockSize );
 ```

-Sets the value by which the image size will be divided in the final result.
+Sets the size of the squares (`k` from the layer descrition).
 The image channels should be a multiple of the square of this value.
 The value should be greater than `1`.

 ## Trainable parameters